 Initially, I did not know whatsoever.
 Zero technical knowledge.
 Of course, I didn’t know what I didn’t know.
 Yeah.
 So I listened to them, and I was like, “no, this is not working either.
 And that is not working either.
 What kind of tools are you talking about?”
 Once I started to get into the trenches and start doing stuff on my own, that’s how I learned.
 So I understand everything you said.

 Geoff Atkinson: That’s a daunting task and good for you.
 I mean, once you get it right, no matter what the company size, it can transform a business from nothing to enormous.
 So we work hard in our SEO.
 Um, you know, I call it SEO, sort of the oxygen of the internet.
 If you don’t have it, it’s really hard to survive.
 So, good for you getting it done.
 I mean, you’re never done, right?
 It’s always—

 Pam Didner: I was going to tell you that Geoff, I was, I’m never done.
 I mean, I’m still working on it.
 Because there’s always a reason that if you even create a piece of content, right.
 You need to make sure that piece of content is SEO optimized.
 Right.
 So there is a plugin that you have to use, you know, Yost SEO, I think.
 Yeah.
 And then, once you optimize it, and before you upload it, you have to think through how you want to promote it.
-And then say three months down the road or even six months down the road.
-And then are you going to rewrite that piece of content, you know, using the same link and the, what additional information do you want to add on top of it?
-And, uh, whatever that you have to do is never done.
+Then say three months down the road or even six months down the road you going to rewrite that piece of content, you know, using the same link and the, what additional information do you want to add on top of it?
+Whatever that you have to do is never done.